puli/docs.puli.io/at-a-glance.rst

     $ puli type define doctrine/xml-mapping

-Your project (and its installed packages) can now *bind* resources to these
+Your project and any other Composer package can now *bind* resources to these
 types:

 .. code-block:: text